aki2o/emacs-plsense/README.md

 This is a extension of Emacs that provide interface for PlSense.

-PlSense is a development tool for Perl.
+PlSense is a development tool for Perl using the type inference by analyzing source code.
-PlSense provides completion/help optimized for context by the type inference.
 For detail, see https://github.com/aki2o/plsense/blob/master/README.md

 Using this extension, you can do coding Perl on Emacs like the following.